AchillesHackerGod/AI-Sustainable-Secret-Santa-with-Pyhton/README.md

 This will open the Google Sheet

 ### 3) Set the Google Sheet to sharing and copy the URL. **Not the link for sharing** but the **URL of the Sheet** as marked in the picture.
-Make sure the Sheet is set for sharing as shwon in the picture.
+Make sure the Sheet is set for sharing as shown in the picture.

 <img src="https://github.com/AchillesHackerGod/Secret-Santa-with-Pyhton/assets/153163993/bf336aa1-e9ba-4f7a-9ad2-28a12c2f0298.png" height="300">